-A driver waited for me and another girl, an influencer and a blogger Olivia Cox- who then I found out was very lovely and made me a bunch of nice pictures- and took us to the hotel in our private car.
-We stayed in 5 star NAU hotel and apartments and each three of us shared a huge apartment with 3 rooms,2 bathrooms, living room with seating area and a kitchen.
-I would recommend this hotel to anyone traveling to Portugal with a group of friends or a family, as you can cook for yourself, watch TV in the living room and there is a lot of space for pre drinking and balcony hangouts.
-The complex compromises of three pools, bar and restaurant and also a mini market.
-The local beach is only 5 minutes walk from your room and is sooooo long!
-Super easy to find a good spot right next to the sea.
+We stayed in 5 star NAU hotel and apartments where we were taken to by our driver and each group of three shared a huge apartment with three rooms, two bathrooms, living room with seating area and a kitchen.
+I would recommend this hotel to anyone traveling to Portugal with a group of friends or a family, as you can cook for yourself, watch TV in the living room and there is a lot of space for pre-drinking and balcony hangouts.
+The complex compromises of three pools, bar and restaurant and also a mini market where you can buy all of your groceries and toiletries.
+The local beach is a step away from the room and offers a selection of small alfresco bars and ice-cream shops.
+It’s super wide and so it’s easy to find a good spot right next to the sea.

-We spent most of our time hanging out by the pool at Blanco Beach club, next to Praia da Rocha beach with a large budget to spend on the bar.(I have to say we hit the budget one or two times hehe) I had to go check out the beach cause you know me, I’m a mermaid rather than a pool babe, even though my job was to stay in the beach club and enjoy its luxury services.
-My tasks included mostly taking pictures and videos, doing live streams on FB and IG and posting regularly on MIS social media accounts.
-Basically something I do on my own profiles anyway.
-Dream job haha.
+We spent most of our time hanging out by the pool at Blanco Beach club, next to Praia da Rocha beach with a large budget to spend on the bar.(I have to say we hit the budget one or two times hehe) Despite the exceptional menu and drinks offer, such as wood-fried pizzas, wholesome salads and yummy pasta, I had to go check out the beach cause you know me, I’m a mermaid rather than a pool babe, even though my job was to stay in the beach club and enjoy its luxury services.

 Having to hang out by the pool all day meant endless Aperols and G&T’s for us, as well as pool snacks.
-The next day, when the missing parts of our journo group puzzle arrived-an editor of travel magazine and a couple- two lovely editors from Fused magazine, we all chilled by the pool and snacked our lives away together.
-The beach club is definitely one of the kind, with white setting and design, inspired by the white sandy beaches of Portugal.
-Check out my article for MIS here
+The next day, when the missing parts of our journo group puzzle arrived-an editor of travel magazine and a couple- two lovely editors from Fused magazine, we all chilled by the pool and snacked our lives on the delicious sushi away together.
+The beach club is definitely a one of the kind, with white setting and design, inspired by the white sandy beaches of Portugal.

 You could kick back in your private cabanas with little Jacuzzi, or refresh yourself in the pool with a number of water streams, while the sun slowly slipped below the horizon and offered idyllic views of the pinky skies.
 Waiters kept us busy by making us ice-cold cocktails and music was getting louder as the night started approaching.